 Donations for Facilities

-This year, we will be asking for donations to cover the costs of renting portable toilets for all three camping locations, which is close to $400.
+Like for the past two year, are asking for donations to cover the costs of renting portable toilets for the two camping locations, which is close to $300.
 Your contributions will directly support the comfort and convenience of all participants.
 You can make donations through Venmo, using 1767 as the last four digits of the phone number if prompted.
 Alternatively, you can donate via PayPal by clicking here to directly access the PayPal donation page.

 We anticipate a high turnout this year, with many first-time attendees joining us and some special guests.
 Get ready for an incredible gathering filled with new experiences, old favorites, and the contagious energy of passionate skaters.